Colin Tennant, 3rd Baron Glenconner: Early life

-Colin Tennant was born at 76 Sloane Street in Chelsea, London, on 1 December 1926, the son of the second Baron Glenconner.
+Colin Tennant was born on 1 December 1926 at 76 Sloane Street in Chelsea, London, the son of the second Baron Glenconner.
 His mother, Pamela, was the daughter of Sir Richard Paget, 2nd Baronet.
 After his parents divorced in 1935, he was educated at Scaitcliffe and Eton College, but for years, Tennant rarely saw his father.
 Holidays from Eton were spent with his maternal grandmother, Lady Muriel Paget, a formidable grande dame who had diverted a train from the Crimea to Siberia in World War I to save the lives of 70 British nannies.

 After finishing his schooling at Eton, Tennant enlisted in the Irish Guards, serving during the tail end of World War II and attaining the rank of lieutenant.

 After the war, he attended New College, Oxford.
 At Oxford, he gained a reputation for being "terribly kind to plain girls with nice manners and extremely waspish to pretty ones with nasty manners".
+It was at this time that he became interested in motorcycles, where he spent much of his spare time riding his Rudge-Whitworth.

 After graduating, he worked for the family's merchanting business, C. Tennant, Sons & Co, and at the same time, began to attract the attention of the gossip columns as Princess Margaret's escort.
 During the early 1950s, he was often involved in amateur dramatics; in 1953, he took part, with Princess Margaret, in a production for charity of an Edgar Wallace play, The Frog; Tennant played the title role (a serial killer), and the Princess was Assistant Stage Director.

 It was during this period that Tennant was spotted as a possible husband for Princess Margaret, who had been publicly hurt by the collapse of her hopes of marrying the divorced commoner Group Captain Peter Townsend during 1953.
 The following year, he was forced to deny newspaper reports that he would shortly announce his engagement to the Princess.
 "I don't expect she would have had me," he said in later years.
 Princess Margaret met her future husband Tony Armstrong-Jones, who was hired to take wedding pictures at Tennant's 1956 wedding to Lady Anne Coke.